 Each week begins in conversation, insights (and the odd poem) with drinks and nibbles round the fire, in the lovely setting that is Breathing Space.

-Wild Mind is a programme offered by Alistair Duncan of Where Two Rivers Meet.
+Wild Mind is a programme offered by Alistair Duncan of A Way of Natural Being.

 Type of activities: